$where¶

 - Do not use global variables.

-evaluates JavaScript and cannot take advantage of indexes.
-Therefore, query performance improves when you express your query using the standard MongoDB operators (e.g.,$gt
+$whereevaluates JavaScript and cannot take advantage of indexes.
+Therefore, query performance improves when you express your query using the standard MongoDB operators (e.g.,$gt,$in).- In general, you should use

-, try to include at least one other standard query operator to filter the result set.
-Using$where
+$whereonly when you cannot express your query using another operator.
+If you must use$where, try to include at least one other standard query operator to filter the result set.
+Using$wherealone requires a collection scan.

-query statements provides the
+Using normal non-$where query statements provides the

 following performance advantages: